Skip to content

 What You're Actually Getting Each Season

-The seasonal content itself looks genuinely substantial, which matters when you're asking people to accept a full wipe as the cost of entry.
+The seasonal content itself looks substantial, which matters when you're asking people to accept a full wipe as the cost of entry.
 Season 1, titled Death is the First Step, runs from March to June.
 It tasks the community with unlocking access to the Cryo Archive, a fourth zone set aboard the derelict UESC Marathon ship in orbit above Tau Ceti.
 The zone features security puzzles, frozen vaults, and an enemy Bungie describes as something "even the UESC fears."
 Ranked mode arrives in the second half of March, with exclusive rewards tied to how high you climb each season.

 Season 2, called Nightfall, runs from June to August and brings a nighttime variant of the Dire Marsh map, a new runner shell called Sentinel, new weapons, mods, and something called the Cradle system, which Bungie says will give players "more autonomy over your Runner shell's statistical strengths and weaknesses."
 Details on that are still thin.
 All seasonal updates are free, no expansions or DLC required, which is the right call for a game that already asks $39.99 at the door.